Cryptomines-Network/cryptomines-evm-client/cmd/cryptomines-clef/datatypes.md

 As in any request, it's important to consider that the `meta` info also contains untrusted data.

-The `transaction` (on input into clef) can have either `data` or `input` -- if both are set, they must be identical, otherwise an error is generated.
-However, Clef will always use `data` when passing this struct on (if Clef does otherwise, please file a ticket)
+The `transaction` (on input into cryptomines-clef) can have either `data` or `input` -- if both are set, they must be identical, otherwise an error is generated.
+However, Cryptomines-Clef will always use `data` when passing this struct on (if Cryptomines-Clef does otherwise, please file a ticket)

 Example:
 ```json